EricLimBG/getdata-006/README.md

 2. Cached meta data such as default directory, features & activities.
 3. Define the [run_analysis] and [getDataset] functions.
 4. Call the [run_analysis] function.
-a) Calls the [getDataset] function to get 'train' dataset.
+<br>4.1 Calls the [getDataset] function to get 'train' dataset.
-b) Calls the [getDataset] function to get 'test' dataset.
+<br>4.2 Calls the [getDataset] function to get 'test' dataset.
-c) Merge 'train' and 'test' dataset into interim dataset.
+<br>4.3 Merge 'train' and 'test' dataset into interim dataset.
-d) Reshape interim dataset.
+<br>4.4 Reshape interim dataset.
-e) Apply mean function to each subject and activity in interim dataset.
+<br>4.5 Apply mean function to each subject and activity in interim dataset.
-f) Export interim dataset with tidy data to text file in repository.
+<br>4.6 Export interim dataset with tidy data to text file in repository.

 ##What does Tidy Data contains?
 Upon successful execution, a text file with the tidy data will be generated into the "getdata-006\UCI HAR Dataset" repository.